SANCTUARY FESTIVAL 2023

 Award winning musician and composer Gwyneth Herbert has been collaborating with students at Ark Alexandra Academy to create a song about what sanctuary means to them, and some of the students will be performing the song with Gwyneth at the festival.
 We will also be displaying an installation made by people seeking sanctuary for Hastings Library.
 Both of these projects are part of the institutions’ applying for a Sanctuary Award which shows their commitment to embedding support for sanctuary seekers in their organisations.

 From Hastings we have Las Cabras Cubanos, a new jazz trio from saxophonist Lynda Murray, drumming sensations the YYPPFDs, The Shady Pines and the Lifted Up Community Choir based in Bexhill.
-The festival loves to support young artists and this year we are proud to showcase singer/songwriter Clara, The Fat Tuesday Second Line Youth Band and Imran, a young man from Afghanistan who discovered his passion and talent for music during lockdown.
+The festival loves to support young artists and this year we are proud to showcase singer/songwriter Clara, The Fat Tuesday Second Line Youth Band and Imran Malik, who moved to the UK in 2022 and seized the opportunity to pursue his passion for music.

 Delicious food will be available from Liban Coast and Mama Putts, and we’re delighted to welcome back the Ben & Jerry’s team with their ice cream truck and free ice cream!
 The Dove Café will be setting up at the festival for the day, run by The Refugee Buddy Project and offering a warm welcome to all.